md-zaman/docker-learning/Mosh/Readme.md.txt

 In Linux, redirection lets you change where the output of a command goes.
     By default, commands send their output to the terminal screen.
     Redirection allows you to:
+    Send output to a file (>):
+    ls > files.txt
-    - Send output to a file (>): ls > files.txt saves the list of files to files.txt.
+    - saves the list of files to files.txt.

+    Append output to a file (>>):
+    ls >> files.txt
-    - Append output to a file (>>): ls >> files.txt adds the new list to the end of files.txt.
+    - adds the output to the end of files.txt.

-    - Discard output (> /dev/null): ls > /dev/null hides the output (useful
+    Discard output (> /dev/null):
+    ls > /dev/null
-        for commands that just need to run)
+    - hides the output (useful for commands that just need to run)

 lesson20 - Searching for Text